ThackerLEE/paintjs/README.md

-# paintjs
-Painting Board made with VanillaJS
+This is Painting Board Page!